Shinbone Alley (film): Production

 In 1968, the film began pre-production, with meetings between the producers (Preston Fleet & John Wilson) and the writers (Dick Kinney, Marty Murphy, & David Detiege), they decided to take heavy inspiration from the writing and illustrations of Archy and Mehitabel, to set up a "visual jazz experience".
-But them, this presented a problem, and midway into pre-production the thought occurred to modernize the George Herriman illustrations in a contemporary style.
+But to them, this presented a problem, and midway into pre-production the thought occurred to modernize the George Herriman illustrations in a contemporary style.
 Storyboards were drawn by Richard Kinney and Marty Murphy.
 In 1969, the designs of the characters were finalized, and animation and voice acting soon began.

 In 1970, a year before the film's theatrical release, it was screened at the Atlanta Georgia International Film Festival and won a Golden Phoenix Award.

 Reception

 Shinbone Alley did not fare well at the box office.
 However, New York magazine critic Judith Crist called it "a blend of literature, musical comedy and fine arts... pure sophisticated entertainment for all, and a refreshment for moviegoers."
 Vincent Canby, in his New York Times review, wrote: "'Shinbone Alley' is a little like the old mehitabel.
 It suffers from split personality being based, as it is, on works that must go over the heads of 8-year-olds .. but it's executed in a mostly juvenile style that's not too far removed from what the children see on television.
 It's a very mixed bag and this, in case you hadn't guessed, is a very mixed review."